I’ve been thinking a lot about sick leave lately. Specifically, I’ve been thinking a lot about taking sick leave.

 As an adult, this second guessing of my desire to call in sick hasn’t changed.
 And I don’t even necessarily mean taking a mental health day (although that is certainly part of it).

-This past year, I went in to work and had people actively avoiding me because I was sneezing and coughing so much.
+Before COVID, I would go into work and have people actively avoiding me because I was sneezing and coughing so much.
 I knew I wasn’t contagious but I was definitely grossing people out.

 Would my work world have stopped turning if I had just stayed home with a box of tissues and Netflix?
 Of course it wouldn’t have!
 But, I reasoned, I could make it through the day and so I should make it through the day.